Seattle City Council passes resolution urging state, feds to cancel rent and mortgage payments during coronavirus emergency

 The resolution is a lobbying maneuver; it doesn’t make any changes in law and doesn’t change conditions on the ground in Seattle.
 Councilmember Andrew Lewis said the move could help spur state and federal leaders to bail out working households with widespread rental assistance.

-Instead, it asks Inslee to impose “an immediate moratorium on residential and commercial rent payments, such that no Seattleite should be required to pay rent during this health emergency or accumulate debt for unpaid rent.”
+It asks Inslee to impose “an immediate moratorium on residential and commercial rent payments, such that no Seattleite should be required to pay rent during this health emergency or accumulate debt for unpaid rent.”

-It likewise asks Congress and Trump to impose “an immediate moratorium on residential and commercial mortgage payments and rents, such that no owner of property in the nation should be required to pay mortgage during this health emergency or accumulate additional debt for unpaid mortgage payments.”
+The resolution likewise asks Congress and Trump to impose “an immediate moratorium on residential and commercial mortgage payments and rents, such that no owner of property in the nation should be required to pay mortgage during this health emergency or accumulate additional debt for unpaid mortgage payments.”

 When she introduced the resolution last Friday, Morales described it as part of a “nationwide movement” also being advanced in cities such as San Francisco.
 The council didn’t discuss legal and constitutional issues related to the concept of a moratorium on housing payments.